feydan/satisfactory-server-aws/README.md

  - A Lambda browser endpoint to start the server back up

 ### Costs
-If you play on the server 2 hours per day, this setup will cost around $5/month.
+If you play on the server 2 hours per day, this setup will cost around $5/month on AWS.

 Since the server automatically shuts down when not in use, you only pay when the server is up and you (or your friends) are actively playing on it.